Disney Stars on Parade

 Disney Stars on Parade is the current parade in Disneyland Park at Disneyland Paris.
-The parade premiered on March 26, 2017, as part of the park's 25th anniversary celebration.
-The parade celebrates the discovery of the lands of imagination, represented by various Disney and Pixar films, such as Toy Story, The Jungle Book, The Lion King, Finding Nemo, Sleeping Beauty, and Frozen.
+The parade premiered on 26 March 2017, as part of the park's 25th anniversary celebration.
+The parade celebrates the discovery of the lands of imagination, represented by various Disney and Pixar films, such as Toy Story, The Jungle Book, The Lion King, Peter Pan, Finding Nemo, Sleeping Beauty, and Frozen.

 Background

-This parade replaced Disney Magic on Parade! which ran from April 1, 2012 (the park's 20th anniversary) until March 24, 2017.
+This parade replaced Disney Magic on Parade! which ran from 1 April 2012 (the park's 20th anniversary) until 24 March 2017.

 The parade is directed by Emmanuel Lenormand and designed by Olivier Dusautoir and Jody Daily.
 Daily previously worked on the Happiness is Here! parade at Tokyo Disneyland and Mickey's Soundsational Parade in Disneyland.